GenesisFR/HowToBecomeGoodAtShooters/README.md

 - doesn't have as much HP as the other archetypes

 #### Support
-- places a support station down healing nearby allies
+- places a support station down healing nearby allies up to 1.5 times their total HP
 - destroying the station on his back prevents it from being deployed
 - elite support stations grant overheal to nearby allies
 - support stations can be disrupted, temporarily stopping their healing ability